 Two words: get vaccinated.

 Even this late in the flu season, the CDC still recommends flu shots for those who haven't gotten one.
-Florida Hospital and Centra Care urgent care centers still have flu shots, and will continue to administer them as long as they are available.
+AdventHealth and Centra Care urgent care centers still have flu shots, and will continue to administer them as long as they are available.

 "It is not too late to get your shot," Dr. Hendrix says.
 "It takes two weeks to reach peak immunity [in the body], which will protect you for the latter half of the flu season."